isc-projects/bind9/doc/arm/reference.rst

 ``new-zones-directory``
-   This specifies the directory in which to store the configuration parameters for zones added via ``rndc addzone``.
+   This specifies the directory in which to store the configuration parameters for zones added via :option:`rndc addzone`.
 By default, this is the working directory.
 If set to a relative path, it is relative to the working directory.
 The directory *must* be writable by the effective user ID of the ``named`` process.